 The Lake Hope Dining Lodge offers made-from-scratch food using Ohio products, with a strong emphasis on real pit barbecue.
 Banquet facilities and meeting room is available.
-Open Wednesday-Sunday.
+Days and hours of operation vary throughout the year, as does the menu.
 Call (740) 596-0601 or find Lake Hope Lodge on Facebook for details.

 Anglers will find good catches of bluegill, catfish, crappie, and largemouth bass at Lake Hope.

 Several hiking trails traverse the park.

 - Buzzard Cave Trail - 0.5 mile - moderate